salesforcecli/plugin-devops-center/messages/deploy.pipeline.resume.md

 # error.ClientTimeout

-The command has timed out, although the deployment is still running.
+The command has timed out, although it is still running.
 To check the status of the deploy operation, run "sf deploy pipeline report".